 In 2019, the City created a 1.5-mile intelligent mobility corridor in Technology Park, running from Spalding Drive to Peachtree Parkway, as an economic development initiative.
 Curiosity Lab is an integral part of the City's economic development strategy and has already been a factor in recruiting 2 global headquarters, bringing over 400 jobs and filling over 100,000 square feet of empty office space.
-The City included \$235,000 in the 2023 capital budget to make additional improvements to the testing infrastructure.
+The City purchased an office building in FY 2024 to expand the Curiosity Lab campus.
+In addition, the City included \$620,000 in the 2024 capital budget to make additional improvements to the testing infrastructure.
 In addition, the City committed \$500,000 to support operations of Curiosity Lab.